Professional manufacturers of telecommunications equipment are facing a number of pressing challenges.

 5. Ensuring device security

-When ensuring the security of critical devices used in professional settings, equipment manufacturers can never be too cautious.
-A security breach of such a device can lead to loss of sensitive information (think of handheld devices used in police departments or hospitals) and financial losses.
+Equipment manufacturers can never be too cautious when ensuring the security of critical devices used in professional settings.
+A security breach of such a device can lead to the loss of sensitive information (think of handheld devices used in police departments or hospitals) and financial losses.

-This is why testing these devices is so important, and the test cases need to take into account all possible scenarios, even those that seem virtually impossible.
-Experienced test engineers can provide valuable input to the process since they execute the test scenarios related to security, they can provide valuable feedback and input for the R&D teams as to why a specific situation can represent a potential security breach.
+This is why testing these devices is so important, and the test cases need to consider all possible scenarios, even those that seem virtually impossible.
+Experienced test engineers can provide valuable input to the process since they execute the test scenarios related to security.
+They can provide valuable feedback and input for the R&D teams on why a specific situation represents a potential security breach.